+A reality check.

+In order to write it, you have to take an objective, critical, unemotional look at your business project in its entirety.

+A performance tool.

-- A reality check.
-The process of putting a business plan together, including the thoughts you put in before you begin to write it, forces you to take an objective, critical, unemotional look at your business project in its entirety. - A performance tool.
-Your written business plan is an operating tool which, when properly used, will help you manage your business and work effectively towards its Success.
-Your business plan will allow you to set realistic goals and objectives for your company's performance, and, if maintained, will also provide a basis for evaluating and controlling the company's performance in the future.
+- As an operating tool to help you to manage your business and work effectively towards its Success. - Your business plan will allow you to set realistic goals and objectives for your company's performance, and, if maintained, will also provide a basis for evaluating and controlling the company's performance in the future.